fossasia/susi_android/docs/configure_guide.md

     </tr>
   </table>

-* In the last step you need to choose wether you want to use your device in anonymous mode or not.
-If you choose anonymous mode, then you want be able to reconfigure your device.
-If you want to use non anonymous mode, just enter the password of your susi account and press finish button.
-To continue in anonymous mode click the "Anonymous Mode" checkbox, and then choose "YES, USE ANONYMOUS MODE".
+* In the last step, you need to choose whether you want to use your device in anonymous mode or not.
+If you choose the anonymous mode, then you won't be able to
+  Reconfigure your device.
+If you want to use non-anonymous mode, enter the password of your susi account and press the finish button.
+To continue in anonymous mode click the "Anonymous Mode" checkbox, and then choose "YES, USE ANONYMOUS MODE."

   <table>
     <tr>